albertattard/presentation-domain-primitives-kotlin/presentation.md

 aFunctionThatTakeAString(42)
 ```

-We don't need to have a tests for these cases as the compiler will handle them
+We don't need to have tests for these cases as the compiler will handle them.

 ---